 Price & Verdict

 S21 Ultra is available at ₹ 1,05,999 (12GB RAM, 256 GB Storage).
 It is also available in 16GB/512GB configuration.
 We had the 12GB/256GB variant as our review device.
 At this price, it definitely gives good value in terms of design, performance.
-It is not without its shortfalls, lack of dedicated storage expansion, a 3.5 mm audio port, not to mention the exclusion of a charger or a USB-C to 3.5 mm converter.
+However, if you’re wondering how much does it cost to replace one AirPod, it is important to note that it is not without its shortfalls, lack of dedicated storage expansion, a 3.5 mm audio port, not to mention the exclusion of a charger or a USB-C to 3.5 mm converter.
 Be ready to spend extra if you would want all these.
 When charging this much for a device, the least Samsung could have done is to give a fast charger and a USB-C to 3.5 mm converter, if not a proper high-quality earphone.
 Sad to see Samsung blindly follow Apple in this regard.
 But with great performance, big battery, and IP rating, you cannot go wrong with this device.

 Pros of Samsung Galaxy S21 Ultra